Antidepressants: What the Research Actually Shows

 PubMed · Peer-Reviewed

-The landmark evidence — the good and the uncomfortable — with sample sizes and outcomes.
+The landmark evidence — the good, the uncomfortable, and the one industry got caught faking.
 Every row links to PubMed.

 # Study Type n Finding